bitovi/academy/src/react-native/17-offline-support/offline-support.md

 ### Fetching the favorites modified on the server

-The Hook’s `syncWithServer` will first fetch the favorites modified on the server:
+The Hook’s `syncWithServer` will first fetch the favorites from the server:

-@sourceref ../../../exercises/react-native/17-offline-support/03-problem/src/services/pmo/favorite/hooks.ts
+@sourceref ../../../exercises/react-native/17-offline-support/03-problem/src/services/pmo/favorite/sync.ts
-@highlight 146-153, only
+@highlight 12-19, only

-The code above will fetch the favorites with the `datetimeUpdated` parameter set to the `lastSynced` datetime.

 ### Updating favorites modified on the device

 Next, the Hook will send any favorites that were modified while the device was offline to the API:

-@sourceref ../../../exercises/react-native/17-offline-support/03-problem/src/services/pmo/favorite/hooks.ts
+@sourceref ../../../exercises/react-native/17-offline-support/03-problem/src/services/pmo/favorite/sync.ts
-@highlight 180-188, only
+@highlight 81-95, only

 ### Updating favorites modified on the device

 Last, the Hook will update Async Storage with all the changes that have accumulated through the sync process:

-@sourceref ../../../exercises/react-native/17-offline-support/03-problem/src/services/pmo/favorite/hooks.ts
+@sourceref ../../../exercises/react-native/17-offline-support/03-problem/src/services/pmo/favorite/sync.ts
-@highlight 200, only
+@highlight 97-111, only

 ### Setup 3